nerves-project/nerves_system_grisp2/README.md

 This might be the base Nerves System configuration for the [GRiSP 2](http://grisp.org/).

-*This is a work in progress and many things don't work*
+*This is a work in progress.
+It may change in backwards incompatible ways and the documentation might be lacking.*

 To do: